 The Great Migration caused such a dramatic demographic change that by 1970 over 50% of African Americans lived in the Northern areas whereas only 10% lived there in 1900.

-Starting in the 1870’s, the South reinstated economic dominance over the newly freed slaves.
+Starting in the 1870’s, the South reinstated economic dominance over the newly freed enslaved people.
 With the introduction of sharecropping and tenant farming, African Americans were caught in an economic system slightly more advanced than chattel slavery.
 Politically and socially, the Black codes prevented African Americans from advancing into any “white collar” professions.
 Thus, the principle occupation allowed for African Americans throughout the south to engage in was farming.

 Due to the Black Codes, the principle occupation allowed for African Americans throughout the south to engage in was farming.